Lessons from Week 12 in NFL: Chiefs know their weakness, still can't stop it

 You don't want to lose to the Giants.
 The only other team to lose to the Giants this season is the Denver Broncos, who did it in Week 6 and haven't won since.
 It's possible that a loss to the Giants is to a team's 2017 season what Mrs. O'Leary's cow was to 1871 Chicago.
 We'll find out when and if the Chiefs get this thing turned back around.

 The question is whether they can.
-The Chiefs' offensive struggles aren't rooted in injury or personnel deficiencies or even in Alex Smith, really.
-The root of Kansas City's current issue is that opponents keep defending them the same way, and they can't overcome it.
+Kansas City's offensive struggles aren't rooted in injury or personnel deficiencies or even in Alex Smith, really.
+The root of the Chiefs' current issue is that opponents keep defending them the same way, and they can't overcome it.

 The Bills kept both safeties deep for much of Sunday's game, allowing the Kansas City offense to unfold in front of their defense and reacting accordingly to cut off the big play.
-Cover 2 isn't the most common of looks for the 2017 Bills, but it's an awfully common one for Chiefs' opponents over the past two months.
+Cover 2 isn't the most common of looks for the 2017 Bills, but it's an awfully common one for the Chiefs' opponents over the past two months.

 "We've played some teams that show a very low percentage of Cover 2 in their other games and then they've popped to that against us," Chiefs right tackle Mitchell Schwartz said.
 "We have Cover 2 beaters, but conversely, if they're in Cover 2, that should open up our run game.
 So we need to run the ball better somehow."

-Schwartz and the offensive line are taking this on themselves, shouldering the blame for the rut in which the run game finds itself.
+Schwartz and the offensive line are taking this on themselves, shouldering the blame for the rut in which the running game finds itself.
 Schwartz pointed to what he described as "next-gen stats" that show how much room running back Kareem Hunt had to run early in the year vs. lately.
-Over the first five weeks of the season, Hunt averaged 3.88 yards per carry before first contact -- the third-best figure in the NFL over that time.
+In the first five weeks of the season, Hunt averaged 3.88 yards per carry before first contact -- the third-best figure in the NFL over that time.
 In Weeks 6-12, he has averaged 1.37 yards per carry before first contact -- the 41st-best figure in the league over that time.

 Good for the line for taking the blame, but a lot of this is the ability of opponents to take away big plays.
 During the Chiefs' 5-0 start, Hunt and Tyreek Hill were lining up in all kinds of zany formations and confusing defenses with their speed and the types of plays the Chiefs were running.
 Andy Reid was Jean Girard to the rest of the league's Ricky Bobby -- sipping a macchiato and reading French literature while still driving his race car too fast for anyone else to catch.
 Problem is, he got caught, and he can't seem to catch back up.